microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/endpoints.rst

         ..  seealso::
             `DateTime.Ticks Property <https://msdn.microsoft.com/en-us/library/cc319699.aspx>`_

+    :resheader X-WOPI-HostEndpoint:
+        A **string** used to indicate the endpoint of the WOPI host handling the request.
+This is analogous to the **X-WOPI-AppEndpoint** request header and is typically used to indicate geographic location, datacenter, etc.
+        Office Online only uses this string for logging purposes.

     :resheader X-WOPI-MachineName:
         A **string** indicating the name of the WOPI host server handling the request.
 Office Online only uses this string